 INTRODUCTION

 Radar has always been used as a resilient relative positioning system.
-When used with fixed, known absolute position targets, a fair absolute position solution for a vessel can be calculated.
+When used with fixed, known absolute position targets, a fair absolute position solution for a vessel can be manually calculated.
 But identifying targets can be difficult and published (navigation chart) positions may be approximate.
 A system known as Enhanced Radar Positioning System (ERPS) uses specially modified racons (radar beacons, or eRacons) with specially modified radars (eRadars) to allow radars to automatically calculate absolute position.
 In this system, eRacons provide their absolute position encoded on their response signals to eRadars, which use these signals to calculate their own vessels’ positions.
 The system is independent from Global Navigation Satellite System (GNSS).

-ERPS trials using three eRacons demonstrated dynamic absolute position differences of better than 27 meters compared to Real Time Kinetic position solutions, and accuracies of 2.5 meters with the vessel berthed.
+ERPS trials using three eRacons demonstrated dynamic absolute position differences of better than 27 meters (95%) compared to Real Time Kinetic position solutions, and accuracies of 2.5 meters (95%) with the vessel berthed.

 Results of August 2017 Sea Trials